jgerstein/Functions-Assignment/Documentation1.md

-# Name:
+# Name: frac()

 ## Examples:
-Insert examples here.
+frac(PI) = 335/113

 ## Description:
-Insert description here
+Takes a float and returns a fractional approximation of it.

 ## Syntax:
-Demonstrate syntax here
+frac(float x);

 ##Parameters:
-Name and describe parameters here
+float x: the float you want to approximate

 ##Returns:
-What type of data does it return?
+String

 ##Other notes:
-Anything else?
+None